 If the decision to cancel is made before event day these additional actions apply:

-- Volunteers rostered for the cancelled event are to be notified, This can be done by selecting the appropriate week via WebFMS, clicking ‘send reminder’ under the ‘event actions’ tab.
-In WebFMS, event teams will need to manually edit the content of the email in order to relate it to the cancellation of the event.
+- Volunteers rostered for the cancelled event are to be notified, This can be done by selecting the appropriate week via WebFMS or EMS, clicking ‘send reminder’ under the ‘event actions’ tab.
+In WebFMS or EMS, event teams will need to manually edit the content of the email in order to relate it to the cancellation of the event.

 - Use the event social media accounts and pre-event briefings as a reminder to the community that the event will be cancelled on a specific date.

 Cancellations can happen right up to the scheduled start time and/or during the actual event if it is felt that it cannot continue for some reason.

 If the decision to cancel is made on the day these additional actions apply:

 - Make an announcement at the normal meeting point, giving the reasons for cancellation, if it is safe to do so.

 - Place an item on the event news page explaining why it has been/was cancelled at short notice.

 - Place notices on the event’s social media platforms informing the community that the event is cancelled.